 This one is kind of like a face palm because of course Machu Picchu is on your Peru vacation list.
 I mean, it’s only the most famous attraction in all of Peru.
 And this former capital of the Incan empire should be since it’s worth all the hype.
 Legit, its not one of those sites that you visit and feel like it’s a total Debbie Downer.
 Some places you kind of wanna be like, “Can I get a refund and a compensatory swag bag for pain and suffering?”

-But this one is awesome and one of those epic Peru things to do, even if hordes of people begin to descend upon this place, like a plague of locusts, by late morning (so avoid the crowds and get there early).
+But this one is awesome, whether visiting alone or exploring Machu Picchu with kids, and one of those epic Peru things to do, even if hordes of people begin to descend upon this place, like a plague of locusts, by late morning (so avoid the crowds and get there early).
 I mean, the ancient Incan architecture here is so awe inspiring and majestic, that I kind of wish I was one of those super cool, meditating yogis that could sit on the hill for hours and absorb the mystical environment of this ancient city.
 However, I sat there for maybe 30 minutes because I am always on the move and hate yoga even though I wish I didn’t because then I could be one of those existential cool kids (I am not flexible and forget to breath during yoga and feel like I’m gonna barf during the class).

 Also, splurge and get a guided tour.
 That way your guide can tell you all about the illusive mystery behind the complexity and eventual dissolution of the entire Incan Empire itself.
 See, I sound fancy and its all because of my super awesome tour guide who expertly explained the grandeur and immaculate condition of these ruins and how they give you a glimpse into the daily lives of people who lived more than 2000 years ago (How many times will you visit Machu Picchu?
 Exactly!
 That’s why you need to treat yo self).